friedger/info_tokens/docs/threefold_app.md

-# Receiving & sending ThreeFold Tokens using the ThreeFold App
+# Token Trade using the ThreeFold App

 ThreeFold created a ThreeFold app, available for iOS and Android phones.
 This ThreeFold app includes a ThreeFold wallet.

 > Currently the ThreeFold app only allows you to manage one single ThreeFold wallet at the same time, and only one wallet address.

-Follow the steps below in order to setup your ThreeFold wallet, and receive and send your first ThreeFold tokens.
+Follow the steps below in order to setup your ThreeFold wallet, and receive and send your first ThreeFold tokens:

 - [Registration and login](#iyo)
 - [Set your PIN code](#pin)